weirane/blog/_home/about.md

 comments: true
 ---

-I am an undergraduate student at [USTC] majoring in computer science.
+I am a CS master's student at UCSD.
+Before that I went to [USTC] and received a bacheler's degree in computer science.

 <ul class="fa-ul">
 <li>